Late time attractors of some varying Chaplygin gas cosmological models: Introduction

+In general, dark fluids are actively used to explain the accelerated expansion of the universe.
+Chaplygin gas is one of such dark fluids \cite{Gorini:2004by, Kamenshchik:2001cp, Bento:2002ps, Sandvik:2002jz}

-where $A$, $B$ and $\alpha$ are positive constants and $\rho_{c}$ it is the energy density of the gas.
-In Physical Literature there are various modifications of this fluid~\cite{Naji}~-~\cite{Fu}.
-One of the modifications it is varying Chaplygin gas, where it is assumed that either $A$ or $B$ are not constants.
-It is possible that both of them are not constants.
-In this paper we will consider two models of varying Chaplygin gas given~(see for instance \cite{Naji} and \cite{Fu}) as
+where $A$, $B$ and $\alpha$ are positive constants to be constrained from observational data and $\rho_{de}$ it is the energy density of the gas (or dark energy fluid).
+In literature there are various modifications of this fluid too \cite{Naji:2014dya, Guo:2005qy, Chimento:1995da, UrenaLopez:2000aj, Khurshudyan:2014ewa, Kahya:2015dpa, Fu:2009zza} (to mention a few).

+In this paper, we will consider one of them, assuming that the parameter $B$ in Equation (\ref{eq:CH}) is not constant.
+In general, a varying Chaplygin gas can be constructed assuming both $A$ and $B$ parameters in Equation (\ref{eq:CH}) are not constant.
+However, in each case, it is important to have a modification either based on some very well motivated physics or obtain the constraints in order to justify the crafted phenomenological modification.
+In our work, we follow to the second approach and having phenomenological modifications we will learn which one can survive.
+It should be mentioned that the interest towards Chaplygin gas is its dark energy and dark matter unifying ability.
+However, some critics on this issue also exist (see for instance \cite{Sandvik:2002jz}).